Amit88k/DSA/README.md

 8. push to the repo -> git push --set-upstream origin [Week branch] => git push --set-upstream origin Week1
 7. Raise the pull request

-NOTE: *Make sure whatever you do, you do in your own direcotry in respective problem and no other file/directory is deleted or tampered due to your submission .
+NOTE: *Make sure whatever you do, you do in your own direcotry in respective problem and no other file/directory is deleted or tampered due to your submission.
 </pre>